-Before a METAPOST run, the btex ... etex's are filtered from the file and passed on to T_EX .
-After that, the DVI file is converted to a list of pictures, which is consulted by METAPOST.7 We can manipulate these pictures like any graphic as well as draw it with draw.
+Before an independent METAPOST run, the btex ... etex's are filtered from the file and passed on to TeX.
+After that, the DVI file is converted to a list of pictures, which is consulted by METAPOST.
+This is no longer the case in LUATeX where we use MPLIB, so users don't have to worry about these issues: just ignore what is mentioned in the official METAPOST manual.

+We can manipulate the pictures representing text like any graphic as well as draw it with draw.